Table of Contents

 Scapegoating theory originates from the Book of Leviticus.
 A goat was sent into the desert carrying the community’s sins.
 Thus, it means having the sins of others away from the person who committed them.

-When problems occur personally, professionally, locally, or globally and it negatively affects someone or group of people who are emotionally affected by it . (usually with conscious or subconscious negative emotion, self-hatred, guilt, or shame), the theory of scapegoating is the act of blaming others, in that instance, usually people or groups of people to whom the blamer can displace their aggression or shame.
+When problems occur personally, professionally, locally, or globally and negatively affect someone or a group of people who are emotionally affected by it. (usually with conscious or subconscious negative emotion, self-hatred, guilt, or shame), the theory of scapegoating is the act of blaming others, in that instance, usually people or groups of people to whom the blamer can displace their aggression or shame.
 Like bullies, they will most likely pick powerless people or those who can’t resist or fight back.

 Ways of Scapegoating in Scapegoat Theory: